MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-assign-data-objects.md

 Once you [get data](data-activator-get-data-power-bi.md) into Data Activator, the next step is to assign your events to objects.
 You assign events to objects in **Data Mode**, which you can access from the tab at the bottom of the screen.

 > [!NOTE]
 > If you started from Power BI, then Data Activator automatically creates an object for you and assign your Power BI data to it.
-You can skip this section unless you wish to combine your Power BI data with other events coming from EventStreams.
+You can skip this section unless you wish to combine your Power BI data with other events coming from Eventstreams.

 ## Assign data to a new object